lazydevl0per/onepiece-tcg-manager/README.md

 ### Collection Management
 - Add custom cards with full details (name, cost, power, effect, etc.)
 - View cards in a responsive grid layout with smooth image loading
-- Filter by multiple criteria simultaneously
+- Filter by multiple criteria simultaneously (color, type, rarity, set)
 - Track how many copies of each card you own
 - Collection statistics and progress tracking
+- Show/hide owned cards only

 ### Deck Builder
 - Create multiple decks with custom names